leosdibella/JSONG/README.md

 # JSONG
-Serialize JavaScript Objects with circular references into JSON (... also make date parsing nicer)
+Serialize/Deserialize JavaScript Objects with circular references into JSON (... also make date parsing nicer)